-Two onboard microcontrollers (which will both be Arduino Pro Minis further discussed in section 1.3.5) will be used to read in the sensor data and store the data onto microSD cards for later analysis.
-One of the microcontrollers will handle the pressure transducers, thermocouples, and strain gauges, and the other sensor will collect and process the data from the IMU.
+Three onboard microcontrollers (which will all be Arduino Pro Minis further discussed in section 1.3.5) will be used to read in the sensor data and store the data onto microSD cards for later analysis.
+One of the microcontrollers will handle the pressure transducers, thermocouples, and strain gauges, one of the other microcontrollers will collect and process the data from the IMU, and the last microcontroller will control the ball and needle valves and will receive inputs from both the IMU’s microcontroller and the launch box during pre-flight operations.

 Engine Safety Shutoff

 The propulsion team has asked for the ability to perform an automatic emergency safety shutoff.
-Though there are still many unknowns where this is concerned, and thorough testing will be required of the sensors before any such system is implemented, a plan has been made for how this would be implemented.
+Though this will be tactically straining, and thorough testing will be required of the sensors before any such system is implemented, a plan has been made for how this would be implemented.
 Once again, this system is contingent upon accurate and “non-jumpy” data from the sensors and will not be utilized if thorough testing does not prove to be completely successful.

-If the IMU detects that the rocket has fallen below a certain orientation, the servo would be used to close the oxidizer tank and effectively turn off the engine.
+If the IMU’s microcontroller detects that the rocket has fallen below a certain orientation, it will send a signal to the microcontroller responsible for the needle valve and ball valve.
+This signal would interrupt the microcontroller’s normal operation and the servo would be used to close the oxidizer tank and effectively turn off the engine.
+At the same time, a stepper motor will open the needle valve and a vent process will begin.
 This would ensure that if the rocket were to lose stability, it would not begin to accelerate horizontally or downwards under propulsion from the engine.
 This orientation determination will be done with the use of the IMU’s gyroscope.
 Not only will a direct orientation check be continuously performed, but a rotational velocity check will be as well.
-If the vehicle ever begins to tilt off center too quickly, the engine shutoff will also be triggered.
-The temperature and pressure sensors would behave similarly with too high of a temperature or pressure triggering a safety shutdown as well.
+If the vehicle ever begins to tilt off center too quickly, the engine shutoff will also be triggered..
 Though the effectiveness of these shutdowns is somewhat dependent on the speed of propulsion’s ball valve and servo motor combination, this extra layer of safety has no drawbacks other than a premature shutdown.
 This would still allow the recovery of the rocket and would simply mean a lower maximum altitude.

 Computation and Data Storage

-As there is no need for the lots of computation on the vehicle, the BeagleBones from last year are being replaced with Arduino Pro Minis.
-This will greatly decrease the energy requirements of the vehicle while still allowing data collection, storage, and simple computations.
-The reason the Arduino Pro Minis were chosen is because they offer the same computational speed and power of the bulkier Arduino Mega.
+The BeagleBones from last year are being replaced with Arduino Pro Minis.
+The reason the Arduino Pro Minis were chosen is because they offer the same computational speed and power of the bulkier Arduino Mega This will greatly decrease the energy requirements of the vehicle while still allowing data collection, storage, and simple computations..
 While the Minis do not possess all of the features of the Mega, in essence, they are a trim and sleek version of the Mega and will be able to accomplish everything we need them to be able to.
-In order to avoid the need to maintain a constant signal with the launch vehicle, all data being collected will be stored in onboard microSD cards.
+In order to avoid the need to maintain a constant signal with the launch vehicle, all data being collected will be stored in onboard 32 GB microSD cards.
 These will be connected to the Arduinos via a microSD card breakout board and will each have the capacity to store many tens of minutes of data in case any delays prevent a prompt launch while the vehicle is waiting on the launch pad.